A time- and space-optimal algorithm for the many-visits TSP: Improved algorithms for the Many-Visits TSP

 At a high-level, {\sc dc-MV} works as follows.
-It ``guesses'' the partition $(V_1, V_2)$ of the vertex set~$V$ according to a balanced separator of the (unknown) optimal rooted tree $T$, satisfying the conditions of Lemma~\ref{lemsep}.
-It also ``guesses'' the distinguished vertex $v \in V_1$ to which all edges that cross the partition are incident.
+It \emph{guesses} the partition $(V_1, V_2)$ of the vertex set~$V$ according to a balanced separator of the (unknown) optimal rooted tree $T$, satisfying the conditions of Lemma~\ref{lemsep}.
+It also \emph{guesses} the distinguished vertex $v \in V_1$ to which all edges that cross the partition are incident.
+(Throughout the description of the algorithm, guessing should be understood as iterating through all possible choices.)

 The balanced separator splits $T$ into a tree with vertex set $V_1$ and a forest with vertex set~$V_2$.
 There are two cases to consider, depending on whether the root $r=x_1$ of $T$ falls in $V_1$ or $V_2$.
 In the first case, $V_1$ induces a directed subtree of $T$ rooted at $r$, in the second case, $V_1$ induces a directed subtree of $T$ rooted at $v$.